 This is how I found myself, one Saturday morning, in a smoky room filled with grizzled war veterans.
 It was as if Pippi Longstocking had mistakenly stumbled onto the set of “Platoon.”

 As I spoke the room grew eerily silent, the kind of silence that only happens when people aren’t shifting in their seats or even breathing.
+These men, who had seen all manner of atrocities, were still not prepared for a story like this.
 The stoic faces around the room softened with the one thing I cannot tolerate – pity.

 Afterwards I fled, never returning.